james-world/spa-version-check/README.md

 Point a browser at the site and then modify the version numbers in `/src/version.json` and `/src/app/version.ts` to a new minor or major version number (make them both the same).
 After a second or two you should see a notice appear indicating a Recommended (minor/patch version change) or Mandatory (major version change).
 If it's Mandatory the site will refresh after a few seconds.

 The central conceit is the use of a `version.json` file and a compiled `const` both of which include the semantic version number of the build.
 The `const` version is compiled into the code and the `version.json` is regularly polled from the server.
+When a new build is deployed, the code running the browser will have the old version, but `version.json` will contain the new version.

 The VersionService manages the polling and compares the compiled version with the `version.json` using the `diff` function from the `semver` library.
 If the difference is in the major version number, a mandatory upgrade event is issued..
 If the difference is in the minor or patch version then a recommended upgrade event is issued.
 Otherwise the version difference is ignored.